metalsmith/metalsmith.io/src/index.md

 # Welcome

 You want to build a website or blog with a static site generator.
 Well, here is our elevator pitch.
-Its as easy as that:
+It's as easy as that:

 ```JavaScript
 var Metalsmith  = require('metalsmith');